Year 6 Transition

 Science:

-The solar system is a fascinating subject and studied in year 7 so any trips to Leicester Space Centre will be useful as will looking at the stars at night or watching the phases of the moon.
-Renewable energy is also covered so if you happen to be passing a wind farm or some solar panels, then take a look and discuss the advantages and disadvantages.
-Adaptation for both plants & animals so a visit to a zoo, wildlife parks or The Eden Project would be useful
+The solar system is a fascinating subject and is studied in year 7 so a trip to the Leicester Space Centre would be useful as well as looking at the stars at night or watching the phases of the moon.
+Renewable energy is also covered, so if you happen to be passing a wind farm or some solar panels, have a look and discuss the advantages and disadvantages.
+Adaptation for both plants and animals so a visit to a zoo, wildlife parks or The Eden Project would be useful.

 Music: